 Canopy cover is not distributed evenly across the region or within municipalities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Burlington, the highest percentage of canopy is found in vacant and residential properties (Fig. 3).
-Natural areas and agricultural properties have the lowest canopy cover.
+In Elwood, the highest percentage of canopy is found in natural areas and residential properties (Fig. 3).
+Industrial and other properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.

 By combining turf, bare soil, and other paved surface categories, we can identify which land use types have the most room for growth.
-In Burlington, the highest proportions of plantable space are found in agricultural properties and natural areas (Fig. 4).
+In Elwood, the highest proportions of plantable space are found in agricultural, utility and institutional properties (Fig. 4).